prasads-tech/prasads-tech/README.md

 - 👋 Hi, I’m @prasads-tech
 - 👀 I’m interested in Product Developement
 - 🌱 I’m currently exploring Blockchain
-- 💞️ I’m looking to collaborate on tech products.
+- 💞️ I’m looking to collaborate on tech products
 - 📫 How to reach me @prasads-tech

 <!---